Homeschooling sounds great in homeschooling magazines and on the Internet, but it's not everyone's cup of tea.Click To Tweet

 Lack of discipline

-Homeschooling children become social awkward as they don’t get to interact much with people, they don’t know how to communicate or behave in group settings.
+Homeschooling children become socially awkward as they don’t get to interact much with people, they don’t know how to communicate or behave in group settings.

 School going children are more disciplined (as they know they will be punished for showing unaccepted behavior) as their good and bad behaviors are both rewarded, it makes them responsible, dedicated and punctual.